A magnetic falling-sphere viscometer: Results and Error Analysis

 \section{Results and Error Analysis}

-As seen in Figs. \ref{data}a-c, there is excellent agreement of the theoretical fits with the measured data.
 In each of the Figs. \ref{data}a-c we also display the result for the fit parameter $\eta$, together with the error resulting from the fit.
 This is calculated by \cite{Strutz} $\delta(\Delta B)/\sum_{j=1}^{80}(\partial f(t_j)/\partial\eta-(\Delta B)_j)^2$, where $\delta(\Delta B)\approx 5~{\rm mV}$ is the measured noise in $\Delta B$, $\Delta B_j$ are the measured values of $\Delta B$ at time $t_j$, and $\partial f(t_j)/\partial\eta$ the sensitivity of the theoretical form to $\eta$ at time $t_j$.
-Incidentally, the quoted intrinsic noise level of our fluxgate sensors is $20~{\rm pT/\sqrt{Hz}}$ at 1 Hz, which within the 1kHz bandwidth translates to about $\delta(\Delta B)=100~{\rm \mu V}$ noise.
+Incidentally, the quoted intrinsic noise of our fluxgate sensors is $20~{\rm pT/\sqrt{Hz}}$ at 1 Hz, which within the 1kHz bandwidth translates to about $\delta(\Delta B)=100~{\rm \mu V}$ noise.
 Our noise level of 5 mV is mostly due to the sensors operating in the unshielded environment of the lab, without any filters to reduce low-frequency noise.
 In any case, as will be shown next, the quoted fit-parameter errors stemming from the noise in $\Delta B$ are negligible.
 Nevertheless, this points to the possibility to obtain, in principle, even lower uncertainties in the estimate of the viscosity, which would take advantage of the intrinsic noise level of the sensors.

 The fit errors shown in Figs. \ref{data}a-c underestimate the precision of our measurements.
-This is seen by repeating the measurement with the same sample, in which case we get a relative standard deviation in the viscosity estimates between 2\% and 3\%.
-This is the final quoted measurement error in the table of Fig. \ref{data}d, which shows how the measured viscosities compare with the corresponding standard values obtained in the Appendix, demonstrating an excellent agreement given the simplicity of our setup.
-Sources of the 3\% variability could be short-term temperature drifts, or small rotations of the sphere due to small density inhomogeneities of the fluid.
+This is seen by repeating the measurement with the same sample (10 repetitions), in which case we get a relative standard deviation in the viscosity estimates around 3\%.
+This is the final quoted measurement error in the table of Fig. \ref{data}d, which shows how the measured viscosities compare with the corresponding standard values, demonstrating a very good agreement given the simplicity of our setup.
+Sources of the 3\% variability could be short-term temperature drifts, or small rotations of the sphere due to small density inhomogeneities (small bubbles) of the fluid.